Last updated on November 29th, 2023 at 11:56 am

 Which shoes you choose can depend on the month the wedding is taking place and whether it is a full traditional affair or something a bit more low key.
 For very young girls and toddlers a flat pair of shoes is ideal, super comfy and perfect for keeping her steady on her feet on that walk down the aisle these are a must have.
 Choose pretty pastels such as ivory or soft blush pinks with sparkly detailing to make her feel like a princess.
 For younger flower girls choose little slip on shoes in white with thin straps cut out detail and small buckles which will be perfect for those little feet.

-If your flower girl is a little bit older then a shoe with a small heel will make her feel grown up, choose a chunky supportive heel that is guaranteed to keep her feet comfy.
+If your flower girl is a little bit older then a pair of girls heels will make her feel grown up, choose a chunky supportive heel that is guaranteed to keep her feet comfy.
 Mix things up by picking out different materials such as patent or beautiful satin.
 All little girl’s love a bit of sparkle, so find a style that has pearls, rhinestones or pretty butterflies and ribbons.
 If you are a bit crafty then select a plain ivory shoe and jazz it up yourself with corsages, pearls and diamante’s, these can be picked up from a haberdashery for just a few pence.

 If your little flower girl has a traditional ivory dress, add something blue to her look with navy or pale blue satin shoes, of course be sure to ask the brides permission first, while girly shades such as silver and gold add a sparkly, girly look.
 Always try and tie the colour of her footwear in with the bridesmaid’s dresses or the flowers, so she doesn’t look too out of place, however almost 100% of the time flower girls footwear is ivory.
 A pair of plain white ballet shoes can be worn again and again so try and invest in shoes that can be reused, or perhaps use a pair you already have at home.